-presumed death 1 Jurisdiction and applicable law
+V. Declaration of presumed death 1.
+Jurisdiction and applicable

-- V. Declaration of 1 The Swiss courts at the last known domicile of a missing person have iurisdiction to issue a declaration of presumed death. - The Swiss courts also have jurisdiction to issue a declaration of presumed death where justified by a legitimate interest. - The requirements for and effects of a declaration of presumed death are governed by Swiss law.
+- The Swiss courts at the last known domicile of a missing person have iurisdiction to issue a declaration of presumed death. - The Swiss courts also have jurisdiction to issue a declaration of presumed death where justified by a legitimate interest. - The requirements for and effects of a declaration of presumed death are governed by Swiss law.

-2 Declaration of presumed death and of death issued abroad
+2. Declaration of presumed death and of death issued abroad